samergul/EmployeeMangementSystem/How-to-back-port-changes-from-Dynamite-2013-to-Dynamite-2010.md

 * Cherry-pick: apply only specific commit from *upstream/develop* onto your local *develop* branch.
 This is most likely the case.

 ### Step 4: Push your back-ported changes to *origin*

+Your local *develop* branch now includes changes that used to be exclusive to the main Dynamite 2013 project - congrats.
+All you need to do now is push to Github.